Expanding options in multiple myeloma care

 - Supporting translational research in multiple myeloma based on sound scientific rationale, which is the focus of our three major research projects.
 The first project is a continuation of previous research.
 The other two are new projects exploring new concepts that emerged from research supported by the SPORE during the past funding period.
 The projects address key areas of unmet need for multiple myeloma research, with plans to translate the findings to patients through new clinical trials.

 - Project 1: Optimizing a VSV Virotherapy-Based Regimen for Advanced Multiple Myeloma

 - Project 2: Multi-Omics of High-Risk Multiple Myeloma

 - Project 3: Early Detection and Prevention of Multiple Myeloma Progression

 - Enhancing the infrastructure behind translational myeloma research through support of three shared research core resources:

 - Supporting novel translational concepts in multiple myeloma research based on peer-review through the Developmental Research and Career Enhancement programs.

-The Multiple Myeloma SPORE is funded by the National Cancer Institute (NCI), which awarded Mayo Clinic a five-year, $11.5 million grant in September 2015.
+The Multiple Myeloma SPORE has been funded by the National Cancer Institute (NCI) since 2015, with a five-year, $11.5 million grant renewed in September 2021.
 The SPORE is part of the Hematologic Malignancies Program, a formal research program within Mayo Clinic Cancer Center that conducts research about cancers of the blood and bone marrow.
 Learn more about the Hematologic Malignancies Program.